 The tools I own

-My drill motor gets very warm and it’s a quality drill.
-This is hard work for even a good drill like this so I would recommend you avoid a cordless.
+My drill motor gets very warm doing this and it’s a quality drill.
+This is hard work for a drill, so I would recommend you avoid a cordless.
 If you only have cordless, have at least one full battery standing by.
 You’ll need it.
-I also recommend this cordless drill set.
+I also recommend my favorite cordless drill set.
+Pricey but worth every penny.

 Main Tool: Cleaning Rods and Brush